 This is the critical thing: the immune system is the most sensitive detector we know.
 It can’t be fooled.
 There’s no point in doing an elimination diet until every member of the household is on the same team.

 If you give any other food item, even tiny scraps or flavourings, you could ruin the test.
-You should place your pet where they can’t hoover up table scraps or kitchen waste,.
-Never leave food where they might have access, including that of other pets.
+You should place your pet where they can’t hoover up table scraps or kitchen waste especially around mealtimes.
+Other pets in the house are best fed on the same diet if there’s any chance of cross-contamination.

 Step 5: Rechallenge the original diet

-This is the real test; do they get itchy again when they start eating the old food?
+The real test is this: do the skin or gastrointestinal problems return when they go back to the old food?
 Otherwise the improvement might have been due to something else.
-If you get a worsening of itch after rechallenge, your pet most likely has a food allergy.
+If you get a worsening after rechallenge, your pet most likely has a food allergy.
 The next step is to find out to what…

 Step 6: Identify the allergen(s)